miraliumre/bios/README.md

   A repository curated by [Davidson Francis]

 - **[Magnolia]**
-  An experimental legacy Option ROM project lead by [Miralium Research]
+  An experimental legacy Option ROM project led by [Miralium Research]

 <!-- Challenges -->
 [A Silent Boot]: challenges/1.beginner/a_silent_boot/README.md